 During final shaping of the void, care was taken to ensure the RL of the void floor was higher than the RL of the extracted coal seam in order to avoid groundwater seepage into the void.
 Initial water quality testing since completion of the final void is indicative of EC levels expected in surrounding surface water storages, with no indication of groundwater infiltration.
-The EC remained stable between July 2012 and June 2013, ranging from 358mg/L to 553 mg/L in the lower void.
-This is consistent with results since mine closure.
-During mining operations, pit water was generally in the range of $3000\text{-}4000\mu\text{s}/\text{cm}$. pH levels remained between 8.22 and 8.79 from July 2012 to June 2013.
+The EC increased between July 2013 and June 2014, ranging from 341mg/L to 1,100 mg/L in the lower void.
+This appears consistent with results of a prolonged dry period.
+During mining operations, pit water was generally in the range of $3000\text{-}4000\mu\text{s}/\text{cm}$. pH levels remained between 8.54 and 9.1 from July 2013 to June 2014.
 The water will continue to be monitored over time to determine any change in void water quality.